Here is what you need to look for: Excelerate Energy Inc. (EE)

-Let’s start up with the current stock price of Excelerate Energy Inc. (EE), which is $26.79 to be very precise.
-The Stock rose vividly during the last session to $26.98 after opening rate of $24.55 while the lowest price it went was recorded $24.55 before closing at $24.20.Recently in News on May 24, 2022, Excelerate Energy Announces First Quarter 2022 Results.
+Excelerate Energy Inc. (EE) is priced at $26.44 after the most recent trading session.
+At the very opening of the session, the stock price was $26.98 and reached a high price of $28.23, prior to closing the session it reached the value of $26.98.
+The stock touched a low price of $25.75.Recently in News on May 24, 2022, Excelerate Energy Announces First Quarter 2022 Results.
 Excelerate Energy, Inc. (NYSE: EE) (the “Company” or “Excelerate”) today reported its financial results for the first quarter ended March 31, 2022.
 You can read further details here

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.